GeneDer/coding-challenge/README.md

 You can put any text file you want in the directory.
 In fact, this could be quite helpful for testing your solutions.

 * *How will the coding challenge be evaluated?*
 Generally, we will evaluate your coding challenge with a testing suite that provides a variety of input tweets and checks the corresponding output.
 This suite will attempt to use your 'run.sh' and is fairly tolerant to different runtime environments.
-Of course, there are many aspects that cannot be tested by our suite, so each submission will be reviewed manually by a person as well.
+Of course, there are many aspects (e.g. clean code, documentation) that cannot be tested by our suite, so each submission will also be reviewed manually by a person.

 * *How long will it take for me to hear back from you about my submission?*
 We receive hundreds of submissions and try to evaluate them all in a timely manner.
 We try to get back to all applicants within two or three weeks of submission, but if you have a specific deadline that requires expedited review, you may email us at cc@insightdataengineering.com.